 Finland's ambitions in the field of artificial intelligence have been bundled in a separate strategy since 18 December 2017.
 Under the leadership of the Ministry of Economic Affairs, the national strategy 'Finland's age of artificial intelligence' was published.

 On 1 January 2018, the Finnish funding agencies 'Tekes' and 'Finpro' were merged into 'Business Finland' (BF) with the aim of gathering all public services for innovation and SME promotion under one roof.

 Within the BMBF's research programmes, the focus of research projects with Finnish participation is in the area of information and communication technologies.

 In the context of the EU Framework Programmes for Research and Innovation, German and Finnish researchers are increasingly working together in the fields of 'ICT' and 'Marie Sklodowska-Curie'.

-is a Joint Action under Article 185 TFEU of the eight Baltic Sea States, involving Russia as an associate partner with a holistic approach to marine issues in the Baltic Sea area.
+(2010-2020) was a Joint Action under Article 185 TFEU of the eight Baltic Sea States, involving Russia as an associate partner with a holistic approach to marine issues in the Baltic Sea area.
 BONUS's last term covered 2010 to 2017, for the possible follow up funding period 2017 - 2021 BONUS has already developed an updated research programme involving the North Sea region.
 Nine research organisations are involved in BONUS EEIG (European Economic Interest Group), which was established in 2007.
 Germany's representative is Forschungszentrum Jülich, Finland is represented by the Academy of Finland.